kazuki43zoo/mybatis-spring-native/README.md

 </dependencies>
 ```

-If you use other scripting module provided by mybatis, please specify the mybatis-spring-native-scripting too.
+If you use other scripting module provided by mybatis, please specify the `mybatis-spring-native-scripting` instead of `mybatis-spring-native-core`.

 ```xml
 <dependencies>